olalic/FMCtCP/ecullen-BooleanPython.md

 # Simple Program

 In changing the simple code from makecode to python, I stuck with the same idea, therefore I just had to translate the blocks to written code.
 The “from dcs import” allows us to have the colors defined as “RED” and “BLUE”, and the sensors defined for us.
-Then I initiate the sound sensor variable, so the CPX will react to the sound sensor, and create the if/ else statement that says if the sound that the CPX hears is greater than 155 then it sets all of the Pixels to red.
+Then I initiate the sound sensor variable, so the CPX will react to the sound sensor, and create the if/ else statement that says if the sound that the CPX hears is equal to than 155 then it sets all of the Pixels to red.
 It executes the same program as makecode, but it does it through python.**
 ## Python
 from dcs import *

 #On Start

 sound_Sensor=0

 #Forever

 While True:
     sound_Sensor=getSound
     print(sound_Sensor)